online business

 customer service

-Excellent customer service never goes out of style, which is why it deserves a mention on this list.
+Excellent customer service always stays in style, which deserves a mention on this list.
 When you are selling a product that has taken years of hard work to create, receiving bad customer feedback can be soul-destroying.
 The truth is, despite your best efforts, things will sometimes go wrong.
-Usually, when parcels are damaged or lost, the fault lies with postal services or the weather; but on occasion, you might be responsible for disappointing the customer.
-It could be that you accidentally sent them the wrong product, or you overlooked the quantity of an ordered item.
+Usually, when parcels are damaged or lost, the fault lies with postal services or the weather, but you might occasionally be responsible for disappointing the customer.
+It could be that you accidentally sent them the wrong product or overlooked the quantity of an ordered item.

 We all make mistakes!
 Excellent customer service involves admitting when a mistake was made (even if it wasn’t your fault) and doing your level best to try and rectify it.
 Customers will appreciate your honesty and quick solution!